 RAJIV AWASTHI (RA): I wasn't surrounded by people that looked like me, or had conversations like that.
-When I was in my teens, early in high school, I was like tree gotto choose which crowd to run with.
-The white crowd, the black crowd, the black crowd, the Latinx crowd, or just hang out in the physics room.
+When I was in my teens, early in high school, I was like

+The gotta choose which crowd to run with.
+The white crowd, the black crowd, the Latinx crowd, or just have out in the physics room.